 - Have your child be careful in hot weather or while your child is being active.
 Have your child drink lots of fluids to stop fluid loss.

-- Tell the doctor if your child starts to sweat more than normal, has fluid loss, is throwing up, or has loose stools (diarrhea).
+- Tell the doctor if your child has too much sweat, fluid loss, throwing up, or loose stools (diarrhea).
 This may lead to low blood pressure.

 - If your child is taking lithium, talk with the doctor.
 Your child may need to have blood work checked more closely while taking it with this drug.